 The largest revenue source for the School is the State of Florida (86 percent).
 Revenues from State sources for current operations are primarily received through the Florida Education Finance Program (FEFP) funding formula and Charter School Capital Outlay funds.
 Both sources utilize student enrollment data to determine the funds available for the School.
-As a result of increased student enrollment, State revenue sources increased by \$141,255.
+As a result of increased student enrollment, State revenue sources increased by \$157,475.

-Instruction expenses increased primarily due to an increase in instructional staffing, employee benefit expense increases, and the purchase of new programs to help meet the common core requirements.
+Instruction expenses increased primarily due to an increase in instructional staffing, employee benefit expense increases, and the purchase of new computer equipment.
 The other expense categories experienced increases and decreases between fiscal years due to general economic conditions and the financial needs of the school.